 I swore

-to do right by you/
+to do right by you/there was this masochist

 ex-priest